Yukio the Wild One first appeared in the 1982 Wolverine limited series by Claremont and Miller.

 Powers and Abilities

-The Wild One is extremely fast and agile.
+The Wild One is fast and agile.
 She’s a superb acrobat and fighter.

-Her training is in traditional Japanese martial arts.
-Her two main forms being seem to be :
+Her two main martial arts forms seem to be :

 - Jujitsu.
 These are pragmatic close-combat techniques for warriors.